-Again, due to the roads in Japan not having grit laid the tyres aren't suitable for the UK roads.
+Again, due to the roads in Japan not having grit laid the tyres aren't suitable for UK roads.
 Change them immediately for a decent set of UK tyres as you will find that they don't grip our roads too well when driving hard.
-Cost anywhere between £350 and £700 for decent tyres [Dependant on model].
+Cost anywhere between £350 and £700 for decent tyres [Dependent on model - See Tyre Pressures section for more details on tyre sizes].

-What should I look for, Import or UK?
+What should I go for, an Import or a UK car?

 As I stated before, there is in fact no such thing as a UK Evolution!
 Any car officially supplied by Ralliart UK [now Xtreme Autos - See Ralliart goes "Xtreme"] from new is classed as a UK supplied car.

 All Evolution models were built on the same production line in Japan and they are all built for the Japanese market.
 To the best of my knowledge the only cars to be officially supplied from new by Ralliart UK [now Xtreme Autos - See Ralliart goes "Xtreme"] are the Evo VI, Evo VI TME, Evo VII, Evo VII GT-A and the new Evo VIII.